About Growing Success for grades 1 to 12

 • can describe growth in learning

-• can make reference to particular strands, and should include comments on the foundations of language, including reading and writing.
+• can refer to particular strands, and should include comments on the foundations of language, including reading and writing.

-For more information on determining a grade or percentage mark for the report card, review the section “Evaluation” in growing success, pages 38 to 46.
+For more information on determining a grade or percentage mark for the report card, review pages 38 to 46 of Growing Success (PDF).

-The addendum below updates the policy for reporting the achievement of students in elementary mathematics to align with the revised mathematics curriculum, The Ontario Curriculum: Mathematics, Grades 1 to 8, 2020.
-It replaces the policy for mathematics described on page 58 of Growing success.
+This update revises the policy for reporting the achievement of students in elementary mathematics to align with the revised mathematics curriculum, The Ontario Curriculum: Mathematics, Grades 1 to 8, 2020.
+It replaces the policy for mathematics described on page 58 of Growing Success (PDF).

 To foster a cohesive approach to both instruction and assessment across the elementary mathematics curriculum, achievement in mathematics will be reported as one overall grade/mark, with supporting comments.